ProtocolGenesis/protocolgenesis-blockchain/README.md

 ## 💰 Donations

-Support the development of ProtocolGenesis by making a donation to our Bitcoin wallet:
+Support the development of ProtocolGenesis by making a donation to our wallets:

-**Bitcoin Wallet Address**: `bc1qk26tchg3zcclchaw7tfapltjwnrt642ur8eas3` **Ethereum Wallet Address**: `0x80fA0d82e4df7E538449216B95A9e1D4081291cc`
+- **Bitcoin Wallet Address**: `bc1qk26tchg3zcclchaw7tfapltjwnrt642ur8eas3`
+- **Ethereum Wallet Address**: `0x80fA0d82e4df7E538449216B95A9e1D4081291cc`

-Your contributions help us continue to innovate and expand the ProtocolGenesis ecosystem.
-Thank you for your generosity!
+**Your donations help us to keep innovating and expanding the ProtocolGenesis ecosystem.
+Every contribution, no matter how small, makes a significant impact!
+Thank you for your support!**

 ## 📜 License